All-India Judicial Services (AIJS)

-- As per now, many of the communities that currently benefit from the state quotas may oppose the formation of the All-India Judicial service.
+- As per now, many of the communities who currently benefit from the state quotas may oppose the formation of All-India Judicial service.

 - A national exam may close down the doors from fewer privileged backgrounds from being able to enter the Judicial service

-- A national exam may not end up taking into account the local laws, practices, and customs which vary from state to states
+- A national exam may not end up taking into account the local laws, practices, and customs which vary from states to states

-- Doing so may increase the costs of training of judges selected through the mechanism
+- Doing so it may increase the costs of training of judges selected through the mechanism

-- It may trigger conflicts between the centre and states
+- It may trigger the conflicts between the centre and states

-- Among all high courts, nine high courts are against the proposal and hence disapprove of the plan.
+- Among all high courts, nine high courts are against the proposal and hence disapproving of the plan.